Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

 file2 are also transferred, by explicit user instruction.

-If the file transfer mechanism is enabled, HTCondor will transfer the following files from the execute machine back to the submit machine after the job exits, as the output sandbox.
+If the file transfer mechanism is enabled, HTCondor will transfer the following files from the execute machine back to the access point after the job exits, as the output sandbox.

-A path given for output and error commands represents a path on the submit machine.
+A path given for output and error commands represents a path on the access point.
 If no path is specified, the directory specified with initialdir is used, and if that is not specified, the directory from which the job was submitted is used.
-At the time the job is submitted, zero-length files are created on the submit machine, at the given path for the files defined by the output and error commands.
+At the time the job is submitted, zero-length files are created on the access point, at the given path for the files defined by the output and error commands.
 This permits job submission failure, if these files cannot be written by HTCondor.

 To restrict the output files or permit entire directory contents to be